theUncanny/edna/src/note-help.md

 ## Write your own functions

-The real power is in implementing your own functions.
+You can write custom JavaScript functions that operate on text (content of the block or a selection), transform it in some way to create an output block.

+For example you can write a function that sorts lines of text.

-To do it create `edna: my functions` note:
+To write custom functions create a special `edna: my functions` note:
 - context menu: `Run`, `Create your own functions`
-- or command palette: `Create your own functions`
+- command palette: `Create your own functions`

 Each JavaScript block is a function.

 The code must be implemented as `function main(input) { ... your code }`.

-We use the same format at https://boop.okat.best/.
+We use the same format as https://boop.okat.best/.

 `input` is an object: